Monster ABC: Q is for Quetzalcoatl

 A Weird Quetzalcoatl Movie

 That just about wraps up what you need to know about Quetzalcoatl to feel smart in front of your kid the next time you read Monster ABC together.
 I’d be remiss, however, not to mention a 1982 monster movie featuring Quetzalcoatl, which, as far as I can tell, is his only cinematic star turn.
 While he has shown up over the years in several video games (including a couple Final Fantasy titles and an Indiana Jones game), Quetzalcoatl’s strangest pop culture iteration has to be the movie Q written and directed by Larry Cohen.
 Based on what I gather from the trailer and movie poster (which features a sizeable typo, see if you can spot it above), this version of Quetzalcoatl isn’t so much a feathered serpent as much he’s a regular, run-of-the-mill dragon who decides to build a nest at the top of the Chrysler building and spend his time murdering unassuming New Yorkers.
-Although this version of Quetzalcoatl is clearly an exploitative Godzilla knockoff used for cheap stop-motion thrills, I highly recommend the trailer if you’d like to spend a couple minutes immersed in quintessential 1980s low-budget horror.
+Although this version of Quetzalcoatl is clearly an exploitative Godzilla knockoff used for cheap stop-motion thrills, we highly recommend the trailer if you’d like to spend a couple minutes immersed in quintessential 1980s low-budget horror.

 Sources: Wikipedia, Hazy Dell Press